-Unless licensed by the commissioner, an individual, corporation, partnership, voluntary association, other organization, or controlling individual must not:
+Unless licensed by the commissioner under this chapter, an individual, organization, or government entity must not:

 (1) operate a residential or a nonresidential program;